 Filing a personal injury lawsuit over sexual abuse depends heavily on the specifics of your case.
 The amount and type of compensation that you may get depend on whether your sexual harassment falls under assault and battery or intentional infliction of emotional distress.
 The Florida personal injury attorney you choose can help you build a case surrounding the facts and based on one or both of the above legal theories.

 On top of assault and battery and intentional infliction of emotional distress, the law recognizes two types of sexual harassment claims.
 They are the following:

 - Quid Pro Quo: This is when a person in a position of power at a workplace requests an employee perform a sexual favor.
 They may offer this sexual favor as an alternative to other punishment, such as a firing, or offer raises and promotions in exchange for the sexual favor.
 This abuse of power is illegal and can serve as the basis for a sexual harassment claim.

 - Hostile Work Environment: This is when sexual harassment is so consistent, pervasive, or severe that it alters the culture of a workplace.
 It can lead to a hostile or toxic work environment that affects the mental health of employees.
 There must be proof that the inappropriate behavior led to a hostile environment in the workplace.

 Compensation for Sexual Harassment Damages

 The ultimate goal is to get compensated for the damages you received due to workplace sexual harassment or abuse.
-Damages in a sexual assault or sexual harassment case result from the victim’s physical and emotional pain and suffering.
-This includes suffering during the incident and suffering that will linger long after it has ended.
+Damages in a sexual assault or sexual harassment case result from the victim's physical and emotional pain and suffering.
+These damages include suffering during the incident and suffering that will linger long after it has ended.

 Important Things to Know about Sexual Harassment at Work